Towards Scalable Pre-training of Visual Tokenizers for Generation: Introduction

-Through extensive experiments, we establish two principal findings: (1) \textbf{Understanding is a key driver of generation:} The introduction of semantic understanding and perception tasks enhances the generative capability of models initially pre-trained solely on reconstruction.
+Through extensive experiments, we reveal that \textit{perception-oriented tokenizer pre-training unlocks a new scaling frontier for generation}: (1) Understanding is a key driver of generation: The introduction of semantic understanding and perception tasks enhances the generative capability of models initially pre-trained solely on reconstruction.
 We observe a strong positive correlation between the semantic quality of the latent space and its generative performance.
-While these tasks differ in paradigm, they consistently inject more meaningful representations, leading to significant gains in downstream generation. (see Figure~\ref{fig:und_vs_gen}) (2) \textbf{Superior Scalability for Generation:} \modelname~is the first visual tokenizer to demonstrate scaling properties.
+While these tasks differ in paradigm, they consistently inject more meaningful representations, leading to significant gains in downstream generation. (see \cref{fig:und_vs_gen}) (2) Superior Scalability for Generation: \modelname~is the first visual tokenizer to demonstrate scaling properties.
 Its generative performance improves steadily as we scale up training compute (FLOPs), model parameters, and dataset size of the visual tokenizer.
-This stands in stark contrast to traditional tokenizers pre-trained only on reconstruction, whose performance rapidly saturates and shows negligible gains with increased scale. (\textbf{Sec.~\ref{sec:exp}})
+This stands in stark contrast to traditional tokenizers pre-trained only on reconstruction, whose performance rapidly saturates and shows negligible gains with increased scale.

-Our final model achieves 78.2\% zero-shot accuracy and 0.36 rFID on ImageNet.
-Compared to previous latent space optimization methods based on distilling foundation models~\cite{vavae}, \modelname~is redesigned from the ground up at the pre-training stage, achieving a superior performance ceiling and a 4.1$\times$ faster convergence speed.
-More importantly, our method is highly scalable.
-While the baseline AE hits a performance plateau at a very small scale, our method continues to improve even when the computational budget is scaled beyond 10× (see Figure~\ref{fig:scaling_results}), and achieves significant performance gains of 65.8\%.
-This conclusively demonstrates the substantial potential of our approach. (\textbf{Sec.~\ref{sec:final_performance}})